 Running twice a day can help with weight loss because you’re adding more volume each day, but it increases your risk of injury—and if you get an injury, you won’t be able to rely on running for weight loss.

 Would we recommend it?
 Not always.
 It’d be better to fine-tune your runs and prioritize recovery for long-term weight loss rather than rush it.

 Is it bad to run twice a day?

 No, it’s not bad.
 Running twice a day has pros and cons, so you’ll have to weigh them for yourself and make the best decision.

 However, it’s not generally bad to run twice a day.

 What’s your advice for running twice a day for beginners?

 Ease into it.
 If you want to start running twice a day as a beginner, try scaling it slowly.

 For example, do double running once per week.
 Then, try doing it twice per week.
-Don’t just jump into it and do double running 5 days a week and expect to escape injury.
+Don’t jump into it, do double running 5 days a week, and expect to escape injury.

-Running twice a day can be beneficial in different ways for different runners, depending on their schedule, mileage, and experience.
-However, if you are running twice a day, utilize these tips to stay injury free and maximize the benefits of two-a-days.
+Running twice a day can benefit different runners, depending on their schedule, mileage, and experience.
+However, if you run twice a day, utilize these tips to stay injury free and maximize the benefits of two-a-days and running doubles.